yuxi-liu-wired/cheela/src/starquake/barbarian1.md

 "We _must_ stay and fight."
 Qui-Qui picked up a pricker and a long pike.
 "And he cannot be allowed to win, for if he does, then the Dark Ages will surely fall on Egg, as they once did on Earth."

 Ferocious-Eyes moved unopposed through the deserted city of Bright's Heaven.
 He stopped his army when they came to the Maze Temple.
 He and Falling-Quirrl circled all around the outside wall.
 There were a few windows in the high wall, but they were barred and the sliding panels had been shut tight.
-Every few millimeters there were portholes&mdash;some at crust level and some at eye level.
+Every few millimeters there were portholes---some at crust level and some at eye level.
 Through a few ports they caught the glimpse of an eye-ball looking out at them.
 Along the top of the wall there ran a spiral of metal.
 Occasional flashes of light appeared in the loops.

 "Those must be the 'magnetic barriers' our newest slaves told us about," said Falling-Quirrl.